mina-deploy/mina/docs/deploying.md

     invoke :'bundle:install'

     # These are instructions to start the app after it's been prepared.
-    to :launch do
+    on :launch do
-      queue 'touch tmp/restart.txt'
+      command %{touch tmp/restart.txt}
     end

     # This optional block defines how a broken release should be cleaned up.
-    to :clean do
+    on :clean do
-      queue 'log "failed deployment"'
+      command %{log "failed deployment"}
     end
   end
 end